Lokathor/gba-from-scratch/book_src/introduction.md

 This is fine if we only want to run the program in an emulator, but won't work on real hardware.
 Running the `gbafix` program can patch the header so that the ROM is suitable for use with hardware.

-There's a C version, but I also rewrote it in Rust (the C program was very small).
-You can install it through `cargo` easily enough.
+There's a C version that works just fine, but since it's a very small program I wrote a Rust version as well which can be installed through `cargo`:

 ```
 cargo install gbafix